-This post is not meant to be a how-to guide with links to publicity contacts and the general milestones most publishers are looking for before granting review requests.
+This post is not a how-to guide with links to publicity contacts and the general milestones most publishers are looking for before granting review requests.
 That isn’t to say that I won’t make that post in the future, but for the purposes of this post I wanted to keep it simple with templates only.
-If you’re looking for that kind of post, I recommend that you check out the amazing guides by A Whisper of Ink, Nose Graze, or Novel Knight.
+If you’re looking for that kind of post, I recommend that you check out the amazing guides by A Whisper of Ink or Nose Graze.

 All of these templates are free for your personal use.
 Please do not copy and re-post as your own without credit.

-I don’t send emails requesting physical ARCs often, but I do have an email template that I can easily tweak depending on the title I am hoping to receive.
+I don’t send emails requesting physical ARCs often, but I do have an email template that I can easily tweak depending on the title.
 My biggest piece of advice is to include all the information that they will need in your email so that they are able to make an informed decision.
 I also include my mailing address to limit the back and forth required.

 Good afternoon NAME,